capcodigital/team-course/documentation/node/Full_Kubernetes_Deployment.md

 # Full Kubernetes Deployment

 The final task is to get all of the code up and running on the Kubernetes cluster.
-The cluster should run the java application, MongoDB, Kafka and ELK stack.
+The cluster should run the Node.js application, MongoDB, Kafka and ELK stack.

 ## Task